juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 * Now we are ready to bring all of the data together in QGIS.

 #### Re-projecting selected features from the Natural Earth dataset
-We will begin by importing the Natural Earth boundary data.
+We will begin by importing the Natural Earth boundary data into a new QGIS project.
 Because we are creating a thematic map of the United States, we only need the portions of the Natural Earth shapefile that represent U.S. administrative boundaries.
 We will isolate these areas, then re-project them to a projection more suitable for a U.S.-specific thematic map.
 In addition, because our final map will take into account the size of each state, we need to create a column to store area values for each state, which will later on be used to normalize the population count values from the Census data.
 * Open up a new project in QGIS and add the Natural Earth states and provinces data.
 The data is referenced to the WGS84 datum, which we can see by navigating to the `Metadata` section under `Layer Properties`.
 The definition for the layer's projection is under `Layer Spatial Reference System`.

 ![Layer Projection Metadata](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/04_Working_with_Projections/12_Layer_Projection_Metadata.png)